sheinsight/shineout-next/packages/shineout/src/switch/__doc__/guide.en.md

 ## When to use

-When you need to represent the state of a switch or toggle between only two states; when you need instant application of changes.
+When you need to represent the state of a switch or toggle between only two states;\nwhen you need instant application of changes.

 ## Component pairing